otomato-gh/istio.workshop/slides/istio/darklaunch.md

 version: v03
 ```

-- Don't forget to also update delpoyment name and image name
+- Don't forget to also update deployment name and image name

 - Deploy